mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I fumble with my phone, furiously trying to dial the number.

 I ask if I'm speaking to Tony Abbott's personal assistant.
 The person on the other end?
 He says he's one of Tony Abbott's staff[^hesaidyes].
 It has been a long several months of calling people.
 The cold ice is starting to thaw.
+One day, I may be able to love again.

 [^hesaidyes]: #hesaidyes?